cloudsimplus/cloudsimplus/docs/org/cloudsimplus/autoscaling/VerticalVmScaling.rst

 .. java:method::  double getScalingFactor()
    :outertype: VerticalVmScaling

-   Gets the factor that will be used to scale a Vm resource up or down, whether if such a resource is over or underloaded, according to the defined predicates.
+   Gets the factor that will be used to scale a Vm resource up or down, whether such a resource is over or underloaded, according to the defined predicates.

    This is a percentage value in scale from 0 to 1.
 Every time the VM needs to be scaled up or down, this factor will be applied to increase or reduce a specific VM allocated resource.